markyupari/eyes-movement-animation/README.md

 ## Eyes following cursor

-This page shows how to start styling using CSS grid and JavaScript with a function that creates div elements and applies style to them one by one sequentially.
+This page shows how to use CSS with JavaScript to create an animation of eyes following the cursor movement.

 ## Usage